top of page

 Painting (Xue Ye Fang Pu Tu) About Emperor Zhao Kuangyin Visiting His Trusted Minister Zhao Pu (922 - 992) at A Snowy Night, Drawn By Artist Liu Jun of the Ming Dynasty (1368 - 1644) - Palace Museum

-Emperor Zhao Kuangyin believed that generals with an independent army and military power would be pretty destructive; they were able to initiate large-scale wars and cause massive damage, such as the An-Shi Rebellion during Emperor Li Longji’s (685 — 762) reign.
+Emperor Zhao Kuangyin believed that generals with independent armies and military power could be highly destructive, capable of initiating large-scale wars and causing massive damage, as evidenced by the An-Shi Rebellion during Emperor Li Longji’s (685 — 762) reign.

 Civil officers that were selected from the Imperial Examinations, however, he believed, would be less destructive nor violent.

-Hence, Confucianism scholars were highly respected, more academies were built, and more books were collected and well preserved.
+Hence, Confucian scholars were highly respected, more academies were built, and more books were collected and well preserved.

 Most importantly, he regulated that no civil officials should be executed because of their words, no matter how offensive they have been.